Stray Buddy

 Why Stray Buddy?

 • The Government’s Animal Birth Control program is not implemented effectively.
-There is a lack of government funds and rabies only recently (Sept 2021) has become a notifiable disease in India.
+There is a lack of government funds and NGOs contracted to execute the program target 70% sterilisations per area, which allows for proliferation soon after their efforts seize.

 • Individual citizens who take self-responsibility and carry out their constitutional duty to be compassionate with strays are often harassed by fellow residents who are misinformed about dos and don’ts to attain harmonious coexistence.